4.25 from 49 votes

 • You can double this baked beans recipe.
 But first, make sure you use a large slow cooker with at least 6.5 quarts.

-• The maple syrup is completely optional in this recipe.
+• Maple syrup is optional in this recipe.
 I know it’s not authentic, but I love my baked beans with a little shot of maple syrup.
 So try it, and I think you’ll like it, too!

 • Traditional Boston Baked Beans recipes use salt pork.
 I opted for bacon because that is readily available in stores near me.
 If you use salt pork, use a 4-ounce chunk and remove the rind.
 Follow these directions instead of in step 2: